junghyey/grinnell-elephant/written_reports/sprint1_reports/sprint1_plan_report.md

 4. Create paper prototyping: 4 hours
 5. Demoing and getting feedback from stakeholders: 1 hour per one stakeholder
 6. Fix paper prototyping based on the feedbacks: 3 hours
+7. Revise the user requirements: 3 hours
+8. Write up for the Sprint1: 3 hours

 ## Goals